-Child abuse and neglect are a pervasive public health problem.
+Child abuse and neglect are pervasive public health problems.
 Data from the U.S. Administration for Children and Families show that in 2018, 678,000 children in the U.S. were victims of childhood maltreatment, resulting in an estimated 1,770 fatalities, with children under one year of age experiencing the highest rate of victimization.1 In addition to being victims themselves, children are also exposed to violence indirectly as witnesses of family and community violence.

 Experiencing or observing violence as a child has an enduring impact on brain development and physical health that results in an increased risk of a wide range of psychological and somatic disorders, including aggressive and violent behavior by former victims.
 Understanding the long-term biological and psychosocial consequences of exposure to violence in childhood is therefore critical not only to the assessment of and response to violent offenders but also to the development of scientifically informed treatment and prevention strategies.

 Violence and Gender invites manuscript submissions related to the full spectrum of outcomes following direct or indirect exposure to violence during early childhood, which we define as from birth to age 8.
 Examples of relevant research topics include, but are not limited to: